 Without the powerful zoom, the falls would’ve looked puny in our photographs.

-“Sideways Falls” resides in Banff National Park in the province of Alberta.
-It is adminstered by Parks Canada.
+“Sideways Falls” resides in Banff National Park between Jasper and Lake Louise in the province of Alberta, Canada.
+It is administered by Parks Canada.
 For information or inquiries as well as current conditions, visit their website.

 Look for a large pullout as you’re descending on a wide bend towards its bottom.

 That pullout is where you can park the car and look ahead of you for the waterfall tumbling down the mountainside.

 Featured Images and Nearby Attractions